fnaumenko/isChIP/README.md

 `-m|--smode <SE|PE>`<br>
 generates reads according to stated sequencing mode: `SE` – single end, `PE` – paired end .<br>
 Default: `SE`

+`-o|--overl <OFF|ON>`<br>
+rejects or accept overlapping template features.<br>
+In the first case, only the next overlapping feature is ignored.
+This means, for example, that if feature #2 overlaps feature #1 and feature #3 overlaps feature #2 but not #1, then feature #3 will be accepted.<br>
+In the second case, overlapping features are joined and take on the score of the first one.<br>
+Adjacent features are also considered to be overlapping.<br>
+Default: `OFF`

 `-s|--bscore <int>`<br>
 specifies the 1-based index of the field in *template* which is used to score each binding event